The following links feature work by members of the School:

 A video of Jack Brotchie being dressed in an reconstructed outfit worn by Matthäus Schwarz in Augsburg in 1530.
 The clothes were researched and cut by Jenny Tiramani and stitched by her, with Alice Gordon, Sarah Stammler and Natasha Freeman.
 The belt and purse were made by Karl Robinson, the cap by Rachel Frost, the shoes by Sarah Juniper and the enamelled aiglets by Martin Adams.
 A commission by Dr. Ulinka Rublack, Cambridge University.

-Audio: Early 17th-Century – Click image to view
+Click the image to view

 DRESSED TO THRILL